 Umbraco Performance Issues

-So when I started off I looked at mini-profiler and I saw this.
-In my header, I was calling 60 repeat SQL calls.
-The first thing you should do when working with Umbraco is make sure you're usin gthe right API for the job.
-InUmbraco you can access data in two different ways, one with
+You can see the mini-profiler results above.
+In my header, I was somehow making 60 repeat SQL calls.
+At the time I was not aware of this, however, the first thing you should do when working with Umbraco is making sure you're using the right API for the job.
+Umbraco you can access data in two different ways, one with

-IContent if you need to access your content from outside of a Umbraco context, e.g. a API etc..
+IContent if you need to access your content from outside of a Umbraco context, however, this is a very niche requirement.

-Get Desendants Vs Get Children
+Get Descendants Vs Get Children

+GetDescendants() allowed me to get all the menu data in one hit rather than many.
 As you can see from the comparisons, I saved over 50 SQL queries per request form using the API in a slightly different way.
 Instead of using

 The code to add items into the cache would look like this:

-When you try to make your pages faster, there are usually one or two pain points.
+When you try to make your pages faster, there are usually one or two main pain points.
 In my example, it was the header that was making the page load slowly.
 When it comes to Umbraco make sure you are using